 Steve Ellis, then acting Deputy Director of the BLM, gave testimony as well that day.
 He could have amended his testimony if the field office personnel of BLM sent him information.

 Yes, we asked.
 The response we received was either that it didn’t matter or that there would be consequences for poking a “contentious” area and many BLM employees try very hard to not bring that kind of attention to themselves.
+We were told not to say anything either, or things like “volunteer agreements” could disappear.

 We tried other avenues as well that involve a whole different level of politics to get through in the competitive world of advocacy.